department-of-reuse/DoR/README.md

  If that work interests you, then there are many ways you can get involved:

--  If you are a researcher and wish to check that we have accurately recorded your contribution, please visit please check our graph at https://reuse-dept.org.
+-  If you are a researcher then
+   -  If wish to check that we have accurately recorded your contribution, please visit please check our graph at https://reuse-dept.org.
+   - If you want to use this data to study the nature of science, please note that all the data iused in this site is freely and readily accessable (see **About this Data**, below)
 - If you want to apply reuse graphs to your community, please use the tools in this repo.
 - If you are interested in joining this initiative and contributing to an up-to-minute snapshot of SE research, then please